 1. Cut 5″ from the toes part on a plain sock to make the head.

 2. Stuff with poly-stuffing material until it is about the size of a fist.

 3. Sew running stitch 1/4″ from the edge, pull to close the opening.
 Push the raw edges into the head.
-It is alright if the gap is not completely close.
+It is alright if the gap is not completely closed.

 4. Insert the beige sock ball into the pink microfiber sock.
 Pull tight so that the sock is deep in the toe part and stretched out.
 Cut the sock equal or slightly smaller that the beige sock ball.

-1. Draft a circle slightly smaller that the beige sock ball, as shown.
+1. Draft a circle slightly smaller than the beige sock ball, as shown.

 2. Fold the raw edge up at the circle line and stitch to the beige sock ball.
 Make sure the raw edge is caught in the thread so that it won’t stray out from the head.

-4. Use 4 strands of thread, make a few stitch across the head to the opposite and pull to create the dent.
+4. Use 4 strands of thread, make a few stitches across the head to the opposite and pull to create the dent.
 The head will turn into an oval shape.